 The recommended sound level for workplaces is less than 85 decibels over an eight-hour workday.

-For babies in the NICU, it’s less than 50 decibels over the course of an hour.
+For babies in the NICU, it’s less than 50 decibels over an hour.

 Three of the 14 sound machines for babies tested had an output of over 85 decibels.

-The study concludes that to be safe, sound machines should be played at a lower volume for shorter periods, at least 7 feet away from wherever baby is sleeping.
+The study concludes that to be safe, white noise machines should be played at a lower volume for shorter periods, at least 7 feet away from wherever baby is sleeping.

-Should you play white noise all night for baby?
+Should you keep white noise on all night for baby?

-While the idea of playing white noise at lower volumes appears to be agreed upon by experts, there is some debate about how long you should play it for.
+While the idea of playing white noise for baby at lower volumes appears to be agreed upon by experts, there is some debate about how long you should play it.

 Contrary to the recommendation in the Pediatrics review, many experts agree that the danger appears to be volume rather than duration and have no problem with playing white noise for baby for the length of their sleep.